awsdocs/iam-user-guide/doc_source/list_awsimportexportdiskservice.md

 ## Resources Defined by AWS Import Export Disk Service<a name="awsimportexportdiskservice-resources-for-iam-policies"></a>

-AWS Import Export Disk Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS Import Export Disk Service does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS Import Export Disk Service, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS Import Export Disk Service<a name="awsimportexportdiskservice-policy-keys"></a>